 5. When I can source the item for free

 If I don’t invest any money in an item and I only have one that item to sell, I will only need to pay pennies per month for storage at the Amazon warehouse.
-I’m willing to wait it out for these type of items to sell if their rank is high.
+Sometimes, I’m willing to wait it out for these type of items to sell, even if the rank is high.

 Note: I do not send in multiples of high ranked items because I want to avoid long term storage fees.